Custom Search

 Consular Information Sheet - April 24, 1998

-stays up to two months.
-For additional information about entry requirements, travelers may contact the Embassy of the Republic of Indonesia, 2020 Massachusetts Avenue NW, Washington, DC 20036, telephone (202) 775-5200,
+Country DescriptionIndonesia is an independent republic consisting of more than 13,500 islands spread over 3,000 miles.
+Its economy is developing, and tourist services are plentiful in the major tourist sites.Entry Requirements: A passport valid for six months beyond theintended date of departure is required.
+A visa is not required for touriststays up to two months.
+For additional information about entry requirements, travelers may contact the Embassy of the Republic of Indonesia, 2020 Massachusetts Avenue NW, Washington, DC 20036, telephone (202) 775-52...

 Information on Crime